gregp2007/R_Analysis/CodeBook.md

 ####3.Subject

-There were 30 sujects that partcipated in the experiment.
+There were 30 subjects that participated in the experiment.
 21 were in the Training Group and 9 were in the Test Group

-Sujects were lableled 1-30.
+Subjects were labeled 1-30.

 The 21 subject numbers in the train group are (1,3,5,6,7,8,11,14,15,16,17,19,21,22,23,25,26,27,28,28,30) The 9 subject numbers in the test group are (2,4,9,10,12,13,18,20,24)